 Social Interaction (14 items)

-Social interaction items pertain to the ability to engage and interact with others.
-Difficulties may manifest as challenges in forming relationships, lack of interest in social activities, difficulty understanding social cues, or inappropriate social responses.
+Items related to social interaction relate to the ability to engage and interact with others.
+These may present as difficulties with forming attachments or relationships, lack of interest in social situations, difficulty understanding social situations, or leading to inappropriate responses socially.

 Social Communication (9 items)

-Social communication items involve the use of verbal and nonverbal communication in social contexts.
-Challenges in this domain may include difficulties in initiating or sustaining conversations, limited use of gestures or facial expressions, and deficits in understanding and using social nuances.
+Items that assess social communication involve the use of verbal and nonverbal communication in social contexts.
+Examples of challenges in this area may include deficits in starting or maintaining conversations, stiff use of gestures or facial expressions, and deficits in comprehending and using figurative language.

 Emotional Responses (8 items)